Military career of Arthur Wellesley, 1st Duke of Wellington: Allied commander

 In August 1808, Wellesley entered the Peninsular War, landing at Mondego Bay, north of Lisbon, with 13,000–15,000 men.
 Just three weeks after landing, Wellesley defeated the French at the Battle of Vimeiro.
-Aware of his weak position, French général de division (divisional general) Junot called for an armistice and negotiations began which lead to the Convention of Cintra and his army's withdrawal from Portugal.
+Aware of his weak position, French général de division (divisional general) Jean-Andoche Junot called for an armistice and negotiations began which lead to the Convention of Cintra and his army's withdrawal from Portugal.

 Wellesley returned to England, arriving on 4 October, but his victory at Vimeiro was overshadowed because of the controversial terms of the Convention of Cintra, a treaty that he had signed which arranged for French troops to be evacuated back to France on Royal Navy vessels, rather than kept as prisoners, along with all their equipment, weapons and personal possessions, which included anything they might have plundered from Portugal since its occupation in 1807.
-The Convention was subject to ridicule by the newspapers, as were the three officers who had signed it, namely Wellesley and two superior generals: Sir Harry Burrard and Sir Hew Dalrymple.
-A public inquiry was held in November to determine their roles in the Convention.
+The convention was subject to ridicule by the newspapers, as were the three officers who had signed it, namely Wellesley and two superior generals: Sir Harry Burrard and Sir Hew Dalrymple.
+A public inquiry was held in November to determine their roles in the convention.
 Wellesley gave evidence stating that he and Burrard had played no part in negotiating terms with the French generals, that Dalrymple had discussed the contents of the treaty alone.
 He had approved of a French evacuation but felt the terms were too generous; though he considered the treaty "an extraordinary paper" his signature was a formality.
-A Board of General Officers voted 4:3 in favour of the Convention and concluded proceedings on 22 December.
+A Board of General Officers voted 4:3 in favour of the convention and concluded proceedings on 22 December.
 Furthermore, they commended Wellesley's role at Vimeiro and he later received the thanks of Parliament for his victory.

-When the head of the British forces in the Peninsula, Sir John Moore, was killed in the Battle of Corunna in January 1809, the British Army having been driven from the Peninsula in disarray, Wellesley sent the Secretary of War a memo insisting that a British force of no less than 30,000 British troops should be sent to defend and rebuild Portugal's military strength.
+When the head of the British forces in the Peninsula, Sir John Moore, was killed in the Battle of Corunna in January 1809, the British Army having been driven from the Peninsula in disarray, Wellesley sent the Secretary of State for War a memo insisting that a force of no less than 30,000 British troops should be sent to defend and rebuild Portugal's military strength.
 His proposal was approved and he re-embarked to Lisbon on 14 April 1809, having been appointed to head of all British forces in Portugal on 6 April – a motion supported by the government and King George III, as Wellesley did not hold seniority.